How to Respond to a Debt Settlement Offer

 Two Options for Taking the Settlement Offer

 If you receive a settlement offer and decided you’re interested, there are a couple of ways you can respond.
-You can accept the settlement offer and pay the account in full.
+You can accept the settlement offer and pay the settlement account in full.
 This is the easiest and fastest way to deal with the debt, assuming you’ve received a legitimate settlement offer.
 Read the settlement offer carefully or have an attorney review the offer to be sure it’s legally binding – that the creditor or collector can’t come after you for the remaining balance at some point in the future.

-In either case, before you make a payment, get the terms of the settlement in writing, on company letterhead with a signature from someone within the company who’s authorized to make this offer to you.
+Before you make a payment, get the terms of the settlement in writing, on company letterhead with a signature from someone within the company who’s authorized to make this offer to you.
 Make sure the offer specifies that the remainder of the debt will be canceled after your payment.

 If You Don't Want to Settle